todiane/poster-palace/README.md

 ## Marketing App

 This is an area managed by superusers to promote brand awareness.
-Included is a page to the newsletter and a page to a regular event.
-This event encourages people to register for the newsletter to get information on the next event.
+Included is a page to the newsletter and a page to a quarterly design competition.
+This competition encourages people to register for the newsletter to get information on the next event.

 <details>

 <img src="readme/images/rm-newsletter-page.png" width="90%"><br><br>

-The event is a poster competition held 4 times a year.
+The poster competition is held 4 times a year.
 Newsletter subscribers are invited to design and submit a poster.
 They can submit a poster as an individual or as a team.
-The winner posters are sold on the website.
+The winning posters are sold on the website and the winners receive a cash prize.
 As well as a link to a pdf that shows the winning entries (the link can be shared around social media) the page also highlights previous winners and the posters that are available for sale on the website.
 Terms and conditions of entry are included.

 <img src="readme/images/rm-events-page.png" width="90%"><br><br>